-The Union and the Associate Vice Provost of Academic Employee and Labor Relations or their designee agree to meet on a monthly basis or at the request of either party to discuss matters pertinent in the implementation or administration of this Agreement or other mutually agreeable matters.
+There shall be at least one meeting held per month, at the request of either OSU or the Union.
+The parties agree to set a date for the meeting within 14 calendar days of a request, but the chosen date itself may fall outside of this 14-day period.
+Additional Labor-Management meetings may be scheduled on an as-needed basis, by mutual agreement.
+A mutually agreeable place and time shall be established for any meeting called.
+These meetings shall be used to discuss matters pertinent in the implementation or administration of this Agreement or other mutually agreeable matters.
 The request for such meetings shall contain a recommended agenda of items to be discussed.
-Each party may have up to five (5) representatives at such meetings.
+Each party may have up to four (4) representatives at such meetings.
 Additional representatives may be allowed upon mutual agreement of the parties.
-Matters related to grievance(s) or arbitration shall be handled pursuant to Article 18.

-The parties agree that such meetings shall not constitute or be used for the purpose of negotiations.

-Any resolution or agreements made as a result of these meetings shall be reduced to writing and signed by the parties.
+The parties agree that such meetings shall not constitute or be used for the purpose of contract negotiations.
+The committee shall not have the authority to violate or modify the terms and conditions of this Agreement.
+Matters related to grievance(s) or arbitration shall be handled as specified within this Agreement.
+Any resolution or agreements made as a result of these meetings shall be put into writing and signed by the parties.